whateverblake/gitlearn/readme.txt

-git is free software under the GPL git has a mutable index called stage git tracks changes of files my stupid boss will prefers svn
+git is free software under the GPL git has a mutable index called stage git tracks changes of files my stupid boss will prefers svn a